section-engineering-education/engineering-education/content/articles/android-JNI-C++-dijkstra/index.md

 [graph](/engineering-education/android-JNI-C++-dijkstra/graph-one.png)

 We want to calculate the shortest distance between points 0 and 6.
-It works by storing visited nodes, calculating their distances between them and point 0.
+It works by storing visited nodes and calculating their distances and 0.
 It only adds them to the shortest path list if their distance is the shortest compared to adjacent vertices.
 It is explained [here](https://www.section.io/engineering-education/dijkstra-python/) in this EngEd article.
 The article uses the same graph and same values we will use here.
 It also talks about graphs.
-If you want to have a clear working of the algorithm, please check it out.
+If you want to work the algorithm, please check it out

 > NOTE: You will only need the theory part.
 The article implements it using Python at the end.
 If you would like to try the Python code, well and good.
 But the theory part is what is needed for this article.